 If you plan to explore beyond the Gillham’s vineyards, hire a car at the airport (there’s free parking at the hotel).

 Worth getting out of bed for

 Your first stop should definitely be Gillham's Wine Culture Centre for a tasting – when you’re staying amid the vines themselves, it’d be rude not to sample the goods.
 Between glasses, explore the trails that traverse the picturesque estate… or just soak up the views as well as the vino at the hotel’s wine-soaked spa.
-Feel like heading further afield?
-Free shuttle services to the nearby beach and Kyrenia are available, and mountain safaris, boat trips and horse riding can be arranged too.

 Walk to Ilgaz Koy Firini bakery in the local village of Ilgaz for sweet and savoury treats; sit on the covered alfresco terrace while you sip your tea and enjoy your loot.
 Restaurant Calamari in Lapta – a 15-minute drive from the hotel – specialises in fish mezze and crowd-pleasing grilled octopus, all dished up on a decked terrace that hangs out over the sea.
 It’s a bit of a trek to Kybele Restaurant (40 minutes away by car) in seaside town Girne, but you’ll be richly rewarded with fresh seafood platters, traditional pastas, and carnivore-approved steaks, all served alfresco amid perfectly crumbled stone ruins.